jp-hong/phish_classifier/README.md

 NOTE:
  - Requires LightGBM to be installed
- - Uses plaidml for GPU acceleration on non Nvidia GPUs
+ - Uses plaidml for GPU acceleration of keras on non Nvidia GPUs